Tuscarora Creek railroad bridge: Pennsylvania Railroad Rebuilds

-No later rebuild by PRR was made after 1927 and prior to 1982 when the bridge was conveyed to the State of Maryland..
+No later rebuild by PRR was made after 1927 and before 1982 when the bridge was conveyed to the State of Maryland..

 United States Railway Administration (USRA) Rebuild

 There is no evidence of a rebuild by the USRA.

 State Railroad Administration (SRA 1982-1989)

 Subsequent to the conveyance of the railroad from Conrail to the State of Maryland in 1982, State Railroad Administration developed a Maryland State Rail Plan.

-The plan called for no action on Tuscarora Creek bridge.
+The plan called for no action on the Tuscarora Creek bridge.
 Currently, the Maryland Dept. of Transportation owns the bridge.